What is a Short Delivery?

 • On T+3, the exchange gives the shares to the buyer and sends an Auction note to the defaulting broker.
 The broker then passes on such auction charge to the defaulting client.

 How the final settlement is made by the Exchange when there are no sellers in the auction market:

-In such cases, the Exchange opts for a cash settlement instead of delivery settlement and makes the payment in cash to the original buyer.
-Usually, this happens on the basis of close Out rate of the short delivered stock.
+In such cases, the Exchange opts for a cash settlement instead of a delivery settlement and makes the payment in cash to the original buyer.
+Usually, this happens on the basis of the close Out rate of the short delivered stock.
 Close out rate is the highest price of the stock from when you sell to the auction day or 20%, whichever is higher.

 Be wary of shorting bullish stocks which can hit upper circuits.
 Successive upper circuits are a nightmare for short-sellers.
 Learn more about the price band of stocks on NSE website.
 Do feel free to ask questions or seek clarifications in the comments section below.